gabriel-bornea/monadyssey/docs/monadyssey-core/schedule.md

 // result: { type: "Err", error: AppError("Operation was cancelled") }
 ```

-Cancellation produces a `CancellationError` which is transformed through `liftE` into the error type `E`.
+Manual cancellation produces a `CancellationError` which is transformed through `liftE` into the error type `E`.
+IO signal cancellation produces a `Cancelled` result directly.

-Note: `Schedule.cancel()` is separate from IO's fiber-based cancellation (`fork` / `Fiber.cancel`).
-Schedule cancellation stops the retry/repeat loop.
-Fiber cancellation aborts the underlying computation via `AbortSignal`.
+### Signal merging

+Internally, `retryIf` and `repeat` merge the IO signal and the manual cancel signal into a single `AbortController`.
+Either signal firing aborts the merged controller, which immediately resolves any pending `abortableDelay`.
+Event listeners are cleaned up in a `finally` block to prevent leaks.

 ---